twig-energy/stronk/README.md

 - `can_gtest_print`: for printing the values in gtest check macros
 - `can_fmt_format`: implements `struct fmt::formatter<T>` with default formatting string `"{}"`.
 In the future we will add a `can_format` for `std::format`.
 - `can_fmt_format_builder<"fmt format string{}">::skill`: implements `struct fmt::formatter<T>`.
 In the future we will add a `can_format_builder<"std format string">` for `std::format`.

+Adding new skills is easy so feel free to add more.

-### Prefabs: (see `stronk/prefabs.h`)
+## Prefabs: (see `stronk/prefabs.h`)
+Often you might just need a group of skills for your specific types.
+For this you can use prefabs.

 - `stronk_default_unit`: arithmetic unit with most of the regular operations
 - `stronk_flag`: flag like boolean with equal operators etc.

-Adding new skills is easy so feel free to add more.

-Credit to https://www.foonathan.net/2016/10/strong-typedefs/ for a great amount of inspiration

 ## Examples: